MMinusOne/AlgorithmicPlus/README.md

 ### Todo List
 - ❌ Fix Binance provider.
-- ❌ Finish the data composer
+- ❌ Finish the data composer.
-- ❌ Implement technical indicators
+- ❌ Implement technical indicators.
-- ❌ Implement standard backtesting
+- ❌ Implement standard backtesting.
-- ❌ Implement optimization Algorithmic
+- ❌ Implement optimization Algorithmic.
-- ❌ GUI Settings Menu
+- ❌ GUI Settings Menu.
-- ❌ Re-write performance-sensitive parts in C++
+- ❌ Re-write performance-sensitive parts in C++.
-- ❌ Make the code documentation
+- ❌ Make the code documentation.
 - ❌ Implement more data providers.
 - ❌ Make the metric formulas.
+- ❌ Refactor the code as to remove expect, match, and any statement that might crash the whole thing, propogate all the errrs to main and consider using an error library.

 I have plans to keep working on this.